GCA-VH-lab/uorf4u/docs/Parameters/cmd_parameters.md

 # Сommand-line parameters

-**POST-INSTALL EXAMPLE DATA**
+**POST-INSTALL DATA**

-- `--sampledata`
+- `--data`
 Creates the *uorf4u_data* folder in the current working directory.
-The folder will contain an adjustable configuration file template, SD-aSD energies table and helper scripts.
+The folder will contain an adjustable configuration file template, palettes, tables as well as the necessary sample data.

 **MANDATORY ARGUMENTS**